OCFL/extensions/docs/initial.md

 ## Parameters

-The extension configuration file indicates the functional extension to be apply first by specifying that extension's name in the `extension` parameter (not `initial`).
+The extension configuration file indicates the functional extension to be applied first by specifying that extension's name in the `extension` parameter (not `initial`).

 Example `config.json`: